codedx/codedx-cli-client/readme.md

 Once in the REPL, type `help` (and hit Enter) for a list of commands.
 You can exit the REPL by typing `exit` or `quit`, or with <kbd>Ctrl+C</kbd> or sending an EOF signal.
 You can learn more about a command by typing `help <command name>` e.g. `help analyze`.

+For any command that takes arguments, each argument should be space-separated.
+Arguments that contain spaces should be surrounded with quotes e.g. `'this is one argument'` or `"so is this"`.
+Arguments surrounded with quotes treat backslash (`\`) as an escape character.
+This means if you have a quoted argument that has a backslash or another quote, it needs a backslash in front of it, e.g. `"a \"quote\" inside"` or `"C:\\my data\\source\\files.zip"`.

+Note that you can usually get around needing to escape anything by being clever:
+ - For file paths with backslashes, just use forward slashes (`/`) instead, e.g. `"C:/my data/source/files.zip"`.
+ - For arguments with quotes in them, surround them with the other type of quote, e.g. `'a "quoted" string'`

+If you see an error message like "The filename, directory name, or volume label syntax is incorrect.", you likely used backslashes (`\`) without escaping them (`\\`) inside a quoted argument.

+# Example

 You're probably here because you're trying to configure your CI environment to send files to Code Dx for analysis.
 For this, you'll want the `analyze` command.